-In January 2015, the safety of our schools dramatically improved, the day the District hired Officer Aaron Vanatta.
-His belief that school safety begins with quality relationships between staff, students and their families creates a culture where safety is the responsibility of our entire school community, not simply faculty, staff and law enforcement.
+Officers Aaron Vanatta, David Watts, Thomas Liberty, and Lauren Porupsky believe that school safety begins with quality relationships between staff, students and their families which creates a culture where safety is the responsibility of our entire school community, not simply faculty, staff and law enforcement.

-Each school also has a building level safety team comprised of administrators, teachers, school counselors, and the school police officer.
+Each school has a building level safety team comprised of administrators, teachers, school counselors, and school police.
 These teams meet regularly to discuss emergency management procedures and safety concerns in their buildings.
 Ensuring the safety of our schools involves multiple components, including physical security (safe buildings, grounds, & equipment), community partnerships, adequately trained faculty, staff, and students, and a positive school climate where students feel healthy, safe, connected, included, and respected.

-The school district also incorporates violence prevention efforts in the form of a threat assessment process.
-This plan includes multidisciplinary threat assessment teams primarily used at the high school and middle school levels who identify or receive reports of behaviors of concern through the student assistance program process or one of several reporting mechanisms listed below.
+The school district also incorporates violence prevention and self harm efforts in the form of a student wellness assessment process.
+This plan includes multidisciplinary student wellness assessment teams primarily used at the high school and middle school levels who identify or receive reports of behaviors of concern through the student assistance program process or one of several reporting mechanisms listed below.
 These teams assess the concerning behaviors, develop risk management options, and place protective factors in place to help students succeed and to promote safe school climates.
-Faculty, staff, students, parents, and the community are encouraged to report any concerns using any of of our reporting mechanisms.
+Faculty, staff, students, parents, and the community are encouraged to report any concerns using any of of our reporting

 For urgent matters which require immediate assistance or in cases of emergency, please dial 911 and speak to a dispatcher.

 - QV Text-A-Tip: report sensitive information to school officials at any building

 - QUEST: report concerning behaviors to the high school officials online